 Children with higher reading and math skills later had higher incomes, better housing, and better jobs in adulthood.
 The data suggest, for example, that achieving one reading level higher at age seven was associated with a £5,000 (roughly $7,750) increase in income at age 42.

-Benefits of reading #8: It is key to enrichment
+8. Reading is key to enrichment

 While reading is crucial for learning and achieving throughout the school career and into university, reading can also enrich a child’s life outside the classroom.